JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

-### Is mailpile an encrypted mail service?
+### Is Mailpile an encrypted email service?

-Not a service, but Mailpile does support strong encryption.
+We are not a service, we are an email client.
+But Mailpile does support strong encryption.

 ### What Is your PGP public key?

+Standby...

 ### Can you please include *insert-some-random-encrypted-service*.

+Yah, we'll get right on that- after we get the widely adopted protocols supported robustly ;)

 ### I was looking for private email server that can hide my email address from everyone that I haven't mailed to, does your service provide this?